 - Earnings statement

-Just as with any home loan preparation, you want to put yourself in the best position to be approved for a bank statement loan.
+Just as with any home loan preparation, you want to put yourself in the best position to be approved for a bank statement loan or 1099 mortgage loan.
 Some things you should do before applying include:

 - Pay down as much debt to improve your credit score